BONJOUR2025/1/README.md

 The application mounts the compiled React admin interface from the `admin_frontend/dist` directory.

+## Environment variables

+Runtime settings can be adjusted via a `.env` file or system environment variables.
+See `app/settings.py` for available options and default values.

 ## Building the admin frontend

 Navigate to `admin_frontend` and run: